 A glass of Scotch whisky on a polished black table A glass of Scotch whisky on a polished black table

-Guide to Burns Night in London
+Where to celebrate Burns Night in London

 25th January means it's Burns Night, celebrating the birthday of Robert (Rabbie) Burns, the national poet of Scotland who was born in 1759.
 Don't think that the partying is just limited to our friends in Scotland though – plenty of venues in London are putting on special menus and lively events to help mark the occasion in style.
 We've got some great suggestions if you're keen to celebrate the occasion in the capital – get your kilt on, dust off the bagpipes, and take a look at this guide to Burns Night in London.